EMBL-Design-Language/Springboard/information-architecture.md

 From the above we can draw requirements on what the IA must provide:
 1. Extreme flexibility: Content templates must accommodate a mix of any/all the major facets, or they need to specifically exclude address limited facets (i.e. A research webpage template can never be used for training, services, or industry transfer)
     - No website sub-page lock in: Navigation must allow easy transition between areas (i.e. from "Rome research" to "Heidelberg research")
-    - Always point to the "mothership": EMBL's diversified (silo) nature means a user may navigagte down to (or enter from) a distant brand subpoint (i.e. Ensembl) and a user should always be able to traverse the chain back to EMBL.
+    - Always point to the "mothership": EMBL's diversified (silo) nature means a user may navigate down to (or enter from) a distant brand sub-point (i.e. Ensembl) and a user should always be able to traverse the chain back to EMBL.
 Both navigationally and branding-wise
 1. Content maps to user needs: the facets used by content can reveal target users (once we identify our target user types)
     - Goals: we can map the content -> users -> goals.
 These should be trackable (this is easier with web analytics, but not impossible in print)
 1. Support multiple relationships: Many sub-pages have a plethora of relationships, from collaborators, funders, parent organisations, to endorsements.
 We need a structured and visually semantic/intuitive way to represent these.